 Baroque painter mainly of portraits; Jacob Denys (1644-1708) was a Flemish

-Baroque painter; Nicolas Denys (1598?-1688), a French aristocrat who became an explorer, colonizer, soldier and leader in...
-Another 63 words (4 lines of text) are included under the topic Early Delanice Notables in all our PDF Extended History products and printed products wherever possible.
+Baroque painter; Nicolas Denys (1598?-1688), a French aristocrat who became an explorer, colonizer, soldier and leader in New France, founder of settlements at...
+Another 57 words (4 lines of text) are included under the topic Early Delanice Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Delanice family to the New World and Oceana